beartype/beartype/README.rst

 * `This list of all open-source PyPI-hosted dependents of this package
   <beartype dependents_>`__ (i.e., third-party packages requiring ``beartype``
-  as a runtime dependency), kindly provided by the `Libraries.io package registry <Libraries.io_>`__.
+  as a runtime dependency), kindly furnished by the `Libraries.io package registry <Libraries.io_>`__.

 Related type-checking resources include: